One-person operation: Philadelphia Area

-Washington, D.C
+Washington, D.C.

 The Washington Metro has always operated under the "one man rule" from the opening of the first line in 1976.
 In addition to the DC Streetcar.

 Freight trains

 Canada

-Most freight trains in Canada do not allow one-person train operation for safety reasons.
+Most freight trains in Canada do not permit one-person train operation due to safety concerns.

-The Montreal, Maine and Atlantic Railway and Quebec North Shore and Labrador Railway are the only two railways in Canada approved by Transport Canada to run one-person freight trains.
+The Quebec North Shore and Labrador Railway is the only railway in Canada approved by Transport Canada to run one-person freight trains.

-Following the Lac-Mégantic derailment in July 2013 when a one-person operated Montreal, Maine and Atlantic Railway train was involved in a major and fatal accident, the Canadian Government issued an emergency order banning one-person freight trains carrying hazardous cargo.
-This move was criticised as rash action before the cause of the accident had been uncovered.
-Critics of the emergency order further pointed to a 1997 "Study of One-Person Train Operations," commissioned by Transport Canada which concluded that it is unlikely that two persons in the cab improves safety.
+Following the Lac-Mégantic derailment in July 2013, when a one-person operated Montreal, Maine and Atlantic Railway (MMA) train was involved in a major and fatal accident, the Canadian Government issued an emergency order banning one-person freight trains carrying hazardous cargo.
+The MMA went bankrupt shortly after that.

 Denmark

-Danish freight trains are usually one-man operated.
+Danish freight trains are usually one-person operated.

 Ireland

 Irish freight trains operated by locomotives of the 201 Class are one-person operated, however most freight trains of the 071 Class are operated by two engineers.